-- 7.4.5.
+- 7.4.4.
+In the case of formal public communication events with short lead times (e.g. media interviews) that effectively preclude prior notification, employees should notify their supervisor/manager as soon as possible after the event for information purposes only and without prejudice. - 7.4.5.
 Pursuant to s.
-7.4.2 and 7.4.3, ECCC will ensure that employees are provided with guidelines consistent with relevant collective agreements and the Policy on Communications and Federal Identity and its associated Directive on the Management of Communications, to assist them in determining the types of public communications for which supervisor/manager notification is desirable or required, and the appropriate timing and form of any such notifications. - 7.4.6.
-ECCC researchers and scientists are under no obligation to act as public ECCC subject matter experts or appear in public fora, and may decline any such invitation or request without prejudice, unless explicitly given this task by management. - 7.4.7.
-Any public communication which primarily and explicitly describes work conducted by researchers or scientists must be reviewed and approved by them or their designates before publication or dissemination, and must acknowledge their contribution(s).
+7.4.2 and 7.4.3, Fisheries and Oceans Canada will ensure that employees are provided with guidelines consistent with relevant collective agreements and the Directive on the Management of Communications, to assist them in determining the types of public communications for which supervisor/manager notification is desirable or required, and the appropriate timing and form of any such notifications. - 7.4.6.
+Researchers and scientists are under no obligation to act as public Fisheries and Oceans Canada subject matter experts or appear in public fora, and may decline any such invitation or request without prejudice, unless explicitly given this task by management. - 7.4.7.
+Any public communication which describes work conducted by researchers or scientists must be reviewed and approved by them or their designates before publication or dissemination, and must acknowledge their contribution(s).
 In cases where a researcher or scientist does not wish authorship and/or their contribution to be acknowledged, they should be consulted as to whether, in their view, the work is accurately described and findings interpreted appropriately. - 7.4.8.
-ECCC researchers and scientists are encouraged to participate in media training provided by ECCC, but this is not a requirement for them to express themselves about science or their research.
+Researchers and scientists are encouraged to participate in media training provided by the Fisheries and Oceans Canada, but this is not a requirement for them to express themselves about science or their research. - 7.4.9.

-7.4.9.
 Where a researcher or scientist is speaking in the role of an official spokesperson, they must identify themselves by name and position and speak on the record for public attribution.

-7.5.
-Publication of research and scientific findings
+7.5 Dissemination of research and scientific findings

-ECCC recognizes that research and scientific publications by researchers and scientists is critical to the development of scientific and scholarly knowledge.
-Moreover, ECCC recognizes that its researchers and scientists are part of a global community of scientific and scholarly expertise, their contribution to which is critical to maintaining and enhancing the credibility and reputation of ECCC experts, the reputation and credibility of ECCC, and the contribution of ECCC to the knowledge economy.
+Fisheries and Oceans Canada recognizes that communication among researchers and scientists is critical to the development of scientific and scholarly knowledge.
+Moreover Fisheries and Oceans Canada recognizes that its researchers and scientists are part of a global community of scientific and scholarly expertise, their contribution to which is critical to maintaining and enhancing the credibility and reputation of Fisheries and Oceans Canada experts, the reputation and credibility of Fisheries and Oceans Canada, and the contribution of Fisheries and Oceans Canada to the knowledge economy.

-As with public communications, researchers or scientists disseminating or communicating information through research or scientific publications are subject to, and bound by, the Access to Information Act, the Values and Ethics Code for the Public Sector as adopted April 2, 2012, ECCC Values and Ethics Code and must abide by Treasury Board of Canada's Policy on Communications and Federal Identity and its associated Directive on the Management of Communications where it does not conflict with the relevant collective agreements.
-To this end, ECCC must have publication approval processes that are compatible with the relevant collective agreements.
+As with public communications, researchers or scientists disseminating or communicating information through research or scientific media are subject to, and bound by, the Access to Information Act, the Values and Ethics Code for the Public Sector as adopted April 2, 2012 and must abide by Treasury Board of Canada's Directive on the Management of Communication where it does not conflict with the relevant collective agreements.
+To this end, Fisheries and Oceans Canada publication approval processes8 will be made compatible with the relevant collective agreements.
 Approval to publish will not be unreasonably withheld.

-ECCC publication policies shall be examined to ensure that they are consistent with the following principles and procedures:
+Fisheries and Oceans Canada publication policies shall be examined to ensure that they are consistent with the following principles and procedures: